-MANDRAKE - MANchester DRug Analysis and Knowledge Exchange - is a licenced scientific resource, based at Manchester Metropolitan University, working in partnership with key stakeholders to facilitate rapid, robust and cost-effective chemical analysis for harm-reduction/intelligence sharing both within the Greater Manchester Region.
+MANchester DRug Analysis and Knowledge Exchange (or MANDRAKE) - is a licenced scientific resource, based at Manchester Metropolitan University, working in partnership with key stakeholders to facilitate rapid, robust and cost-effective chemical analysis for both harm-reduction and intelligence sharing.

-MANDRAKE is England's first permenant city-centre based testing and harm reduction facility, operating since 2016, supporting openscience and agencies working towards safeguarding the public.
+MANDRAKE is England's FIRST publically-funded permanent city-centre based testing and harm reduction facility, operating since 2016, supporting openscience and agencies working towards safeguarding the public.
 Click HERE for images of the team in action.

-Since 2018, MANDRAKE has signed agreements with a number of UK-based charities, law enforcement agencies and industrial partners to proactively work with them to tackle the issues associated with the emerging threats including synthetic opiates (fentanyl and its analgoues) and MDPHP (aka.
+Since 2016, MANDRAKE has signed agreements with a number of UK-based charities, law enforcement agencies and industrial partners to proactively work with them to tackle the issues associated with emerging threats including synthetic opiates (fentanyl and its analogues) and MDPHP (aka.
 Monkey Dust).